Background pattern

 Dose of 1,500 mg:

-3. How to Use Levetiracetam Aurovitas
+3. How to use Levetiracetam Aurovitas

 The intravenous formulation is an alternative to oral administration.
-You can switch from coated tablets or oral solution to the intravenous formulation, or vice versa, directly without adjusting the dose.
-Your total daily dose and administration frequency must be identical.
+You can switch from film-coated tablets or oral solution to the intravenous formulation, or vice versa, without dose adjustment.
+Your total daily dose and frequency of administration should be the same.

 Concomitant therapy and monotherapy (from 16 years of age)

-Adults (≥18 years) and adolescents (12 to 17 years) with a weight of 50 kg or more:
+Adults (≥18 years) and adolescents (from 12 to 17 years) weighing 50 kg or more:

-Recommended dose: between 1,000 mg and 3,000 mg per day.
+Recommended dose: between 1,000 mg and 3,000 mg each day.

-Dose in children (4 to 11 years) and adolescents (12 to 17 years) with a weight less than 50 kg:
+Dose in children (from 4 to 11 years) and adolescents (from 12 to 17 years) weighing less than 50 kg:

 Form and route of administration:

-Levetiracetam Aurovitas for intravenous administration.
+Levetiracetam Aurovitas is for intravenous use.

 Duration of treatment:

-If treatment with Levetiracetam Aurovitas is interrupted
+If you stop treatment with Levetiracetam Aurovitas

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Inform your doctor immediately, or go to the emergency department of your nearest hospital if you experience:
+Tell your doctor immediately, or go to the casualty department of your nearest hospital if you experience:

-weakness, dizziness, or difficulty breathing, as these may be signs of a severe allergic reaction (anaphylaxis).
+• weakness, dizziness or difficulty breathing, as these may be signs of a severe allergic reaction (anaphylaxis).

-The most frequently reported side effects are nasopharyngitis, drowsiness (drowsiness), headache, fatigue, and dizziness.
-Side effects such as drowsiness, weakness, and dizziness may be more frequent when starting treatment or increasing the dose.
-However, these side effects should decrease over time.
+The most frequently reported side effects are nasopharyngitis, somnolence (feeling drowsy), headache, fatigue and dizziness.
+Side effects such as somnolence, fatigue and dizziness may be more frequent at the start of treatment or when the dose is increased.
+However, these effects should decrease over time.

 Very common: may affect more than 1 in 10 people

-nasopharyngitis.
+• nasopharyngitis.

 Common: may affect up to 1 in 10 people

-depression, hostility or aggression, anxiety, insomnia, nervousness, or irritability.
+• depression, hostility or aggression, anxiety, insomnia, nervousness or irritability.

-cough.
+• cough.

-abdominal pain, diarrhea, dyspepsia (indigestion), vomiting, nausea.
+• abdominal pain, diarrhoea, dyspepsia (indigestion), vomiting, nausea.

-skin rash.
+• skin rash.

 Uncommon: may affect up to 1 in 100 people

-weight loss, weight gain.
+• weight loss, weight gain.

-hair loss, eczema, itching.
+• hair loss, eczema, itching.

-injury.
+• injury.

 Rare: may affect up to 1 in 1,000 people

-infection.
+• infection.

-decreased sodium concentration in blood.
+• reduced sodium level in the blood.

-delirium.
+• delirium.

-seizures may worsen or occur more frequently.
+• seizures may worsen or happen more often.

-change in heart rhythm (electrocardiogram).
+• change in heart rhythm (electrocardiogram).

-pancreatitis (inflammation of the pancreas).
+• pancreatitis (inflammation of the pancreas).

-liver insufficiency, hepatitis (inflammation of the liver).
+• liver failure, hepatitis (inflammation of the liver).

-gait disturbance or difficulty walking.
+• limping or difficulty walking.

 Very rare: may affect up to 1 in 10,000 people